Control analysis and synthesis for general control-affine systems: Control–affine dynamics with state–dependent and time-varying input matrix

-Theorem~\ref{thm:abstract-fixed-point} guarantees a unique fixed point of the synthesis map on $\cF(y_i)$.
-To connect this fixed point with $L^2$–minimality, we invoke a Lagrange multiplier.
-The proof of the following result is presented in Section~\ref{ss:minimizer-is-fp}.
+Theorem~\ref{thm:abstract-fixed-point} guarantees the existence and uniqueness of a fixed point of the synthesis map $\cS_i$ on $\cF(y_i)$.
+To connect this fixed point with $L^2$–norm minimality, we invoke a Lagrange multiplier.
+We will need preparatory results stated in Lemma~\ref{lem:preparatory result} below.
+To this end, we introduce for any fixed $x^0\in\R^d$ the endpoint map